TomBebbington/tombebbington.github.io/_posts/2016-05-11-stored-program-concept.md

 **Registers** are small areas to store and sort data on the CPU no matter the architecture.

-## Other components
+## Program Counter

-+ The **Program Counter** (PC) counts which instructions have been executed and which is next - this information is passed to the **Control Unit**.
+This counts which instructions have been executed and which is next - this information is passed to the **Control Unit**.

+## Cache
-+ The **Cache** is a bit of really fast memory, that instructions and data are loaded into from RAM before being ran on the CPU.
+The **Cache** is a bit of really fast memory, that instructions and data are loaded into from RAM before being ran on the CPU.
 This a form of volatile memory.

+## Bus
-+ The **Bus** is a pathway between CPU components.
+The **Bus** is a pathway between CPU components.
 Data and control signals travel through the bus inside th CPU to the different components.

+## Clock
+This synchronises the operations of the computer to a specific frequency, measured in *Hertz*.

 # Architectures